francysreymer/recipes-by-users-nodejs-vue3/README.md

 ### Recipes

 The Recipes provides a page that shows all recipes created by the logged user.
+Accessible at [http://localhost:8082/recipes](http://localhost:8082/recipes)

 ![Recipes](images/recipes.png)

 ### Add/Update Recipe

 The Add/Update Page allows the logged user to add/update recipes.

 ![Add New Location](images/recipes-form.png)

 ### Register User

 The Register User Page allows new users to register so they can gain access and create their own recipes.
+Accessible at [http://localhost:8082/register](http://localhost:8082/register)

 ![Register User](images/register-user.png)